It’s not the mountain ahead that wears you down; it’s the pebble in your shoe.

 January 13, 2017

-Sleep is like oxygen: It’s not really a big deal until you’re not getting any.
-Although it’s common knowledge that getting sufficient sleep is important for […]
+Sleep is kind of like air in that it’s not really a big deal until you’re not getting any.
+And although it’s common knowledge that getting […]

 December 16, 2016